I’d like to help Meals on Wheels with delivering meals to seniors. How do I get started?

 Is there a time commitment if I become a volunteer?

-We ask for a twice a month commitment.
+We ask for a once a month commitment.
 You’re more than welcome to do more.

 What happens if I’m a volunteer but I need to call off due to sickness, an emergency, etc.?